sombreroman55/jep/README.md

 # Jep!
 Simple Jeopardy game in Python using the PyQt6 framework.
 I made this primarily for use with my friends for use over video chats, where I serve as the host and they buzz in their answers.
+As such I do not (and probably will not) validate input, handle certain things automatically, or do other "defensive" programming tasks.
+Others are free to fork and make this more robust, but it's just a small program for personal use so I don't care to validate that your wager is a number (for example).

 ## Overview
 Below is a screenshot of the program.
 The game is played the same as normal Jeopardy.
 If you don't